rcsb/mmtf/spec.md

 #### numBonds - not for now

-- integer with the number of bonds
+- Integer with the number of bonds
 - TODO not available yet, currently calculated from data in `resOrder` and `groupMap`.